czetsuya/spring-cloud-2022/README.md

 This module depends on **spring-cloud-starter-config** to connect to the config server and **spring-cloud-starter-netflix-eureka-client** to register to the Eureka naming server.

-It also depends on webflux for providing a REST endpoint.
+It also depends on Webflux for providing a REST endpoint.

 # Before you Run